 Greetings Humans of Landlord Broadband,

-Thank you for subscribing to our quarterly newsletter which aims to keep you updated on what we have been getting up to, and what has been moving and shaking in our industry.
-We hope that you find this edition informative and a useful check-in.
+Thank you for subscribing to our quarterly newsletter.
+We hope that you find this Christmas newsletter edition informative and a useful check-in.
+If you are interested in company updates and what has been moving and shaking in our industry, read on.
 We look forward to hearing from you in the future!

 What is Happening in our Industry?